Weetabixx/skill_transfer/Readme.md

 ### Supported tasks

-1. Scraping butter off a tool into a container
+1. Scraping butter off a tool into a container - not supported in with this version
-2. Scooping a substance (e.g. grains) from a container
+2. Scooping a substance (e.g. grains) from a container - not supported in with this version
-3. Cutting an object on a flat object/surface
+3. Cutting an object on a flat object/surface - not supported in with this version
+4. Tilting and grabbing an object, eg a book from a bookshelf

 ## Installation
 * Install ROS, then: